kollerma/git-submodule-tools/README.md

   `--ignore-submodules` is the same as for `git status`.
 * `git-check-unpushed`: checks for any unpushed remote tracking branch.
 * `git-check-non-tracking`: checks if there are any non-tracking branches.
+* `git-bfetch`: calls git fetch, but shows only output for the currently checked out branch.

 Other Stuff
 -----------